Uncategorized

 Only in star and ring topology networks.
 In this case, there is no problem of matching and grounding.
 The cable provides ideal galvanic isolation of networked computers.
 In the future, this type of cable is likely to replace all types of electrical cables, or in any case significantly replace them.
 The planet’s copper reserves are depleted and there is more than enough raw material for glass production.

-there are two different types of fiber optic cables - innocom - network cabling services and it outsourcing
+There are two different types of fiber optic cables

 There are two different types of fiber optic cables: